 For other survival traits, consider plant chemistry.
 While many of our medicines come from plant compounds, so do many of our most dangerous toxins.
-Even some edible fruits like tomatoes, can be toxic if eaten green, although cooking destroys the toxicity.
-Early man had to learn the hard way how to distinguish good plant from bad.
-Doesn't that create scifi ideas about man on a foreign planet?
+Even some edible fruits like tomatoes can be toxic if eaten green, although cooking destroys the toxicity.
+Early man had to learn the hard way how to distinguish the good plant from the bad.
+Doesn't that generate science fiction ideas about man's survival on a foreign planet?
 Or perhaps a fantasy about sorcerers who know the inner workings of strange plant abilities, or because they can commune with plants thousands of years old, have greater insight into the world?
-Or how about this: a change occurs in Earth's plants, and they gain sentience (If they don't already have it)?
+Or how about this: a change occurs in Earth's plants and they gain sentience (If they don't already have it)?
 Oh!
 Oh!
 Or how about a plant that if eaten can confer a sixth sense or some other paranormal ability?
 Or perhaps human scientists transfer plant genes for longevity and self-healing into humans?

 How about mathematics and the fractal nature shown by many plants?
 Now I can't explain the actual mathematics behind fractals, even after reading Wikipedia.
 If you are unfamiliar with fractals, Google plant fractals.
 These beautiful designs are often replicas of designs found in geographic features of the world, too, and this makes me speculate on the quantum theory and the universe's struggle between order and chaos.